 The term quantitative trading strikes fear into the heart of many a trader.
-These quantitative trading firms are the boogeymen of financial markets.
-Engaging in the so called “dark arts” of trading.
-They are sarcastically known as the people who run your stops and liquidate your positions.
-Being solely responsible for any financial loss you incur.
-This poor reputation is partially due to the air of mystique surrounding quantitative trading.
-Nobody knows who they are, what they do, or how they make money.
-So, Alameda Research, who are they?
+Quantitative trading firms are almost seem as the boogeymen of the trading world.
+They are rather sarcastically blamed for being the people to blame when you lose a trade or get stopped out.
+This reputation is partially due to the air of mystique surrounding quantitative trading.
+A lot of their operations are rather secretive and only insiders are aware of them.
+So, this bring us to the question; Alameda Research, who are they?
 And what do they do?

 The Birth of Alameda Research